 It also shows the resilience of the supply chain.
 Having learned to adapt to disruption, companies are looking at network optimization to mitigate supply chain risks, and leveraging alternative routes like Canada and Mexico to diversify and alleviate disruptions.
 In fact, the industry is already seeing significant growth of foreign factories in Mexico, with an expected 453 new factories by 2025, of which 19.8% will be shifting from Asia (up from 4% two years ago).
 This shift is attributed to the new US tariffs and political uncertainty, leading to an increase in trade through Mexican ports, particularly the major port of Manzanillo.

-The panel also recommend building agility into the supply chain, front-loading, and exploring alternative transportation options, such as testing air freight shipments or using smaller regional carriers, to be prepared for potential disruptions.
+Other recommendations included building agility into the supply chain, front-loading, and exploring alternative transportation options, such as testing air freight shipments or using smaller regional carriers, to be prepared for potential disruptions.

 But there are limitations.